Jorge Mas Canosa: Biography

 Jorge Mas Canosa was born and raised in Santiago de Cuba, Cuba on September 21, 1939.
-His father (Jorge Mas Santos) was the son of Antoni Mas Oliver (from Can Tranquil) and Catalina Carbonell Monjo (from Roqueta), Spanish immigrants from Maria de la Salut, in Majorca.
+He was the son of Ramón Emilio Mas Cayado and Josefa del Carmen Canosa Aguilera.
 At age fourteen, Mas was arrested for his role in an anti-Batista radio broadcast.
-Mas Canosa was sent by his father to the United States where he studied at a Presbyterian Junior College in Maxton, North Carolina.
+Mas Canosa was sent by his father to the United States where he studied at Presbyterian Junior College in Maxton, North Carolina.
 He returned to Cuba in 1959 a week after Castro seized power, and briefly attended law school at Oriente University.
 Not long after his return to Cuba, he was implicated in antigovernment activities by the Castro regime and arrested for plastering anti-Castro stickers on buildings.

 In 1960, he fled Cuba for the United States and settled in Miami, Florida, where he joined the Cuban exile force being trained by the Central Intelligence Agency to launch the April 1961 Bay of Pigs invasion.
-During the invasion, Mas Canosa's boat was held offshore during the invasion and after a short time in the United States Army, he left the army.
+During the invasion, Mas Canosa's boat was held offshore and after a short time in the United States Army, he left the army.

 After the army, Mas Canosa held blue-collar jobs, washed dishes and delivered milk to support his family.
 In the early 1960s Mas Canosa was deeply involved with the CIA-backed group RECE (Cuban Representation in Exile), and, according to his brother Ricardo, its military arm, CORU (Commandos of the United Revolutionary Organizations), an alliance of twenty men of the most extreme anti-Castro groups run by dedicated militants such as Orlando Bosch, Luis Posada Carriles and Ignacio and Guillermo Novo.
 The New York Times reported that he devoted his time to the anti-Castro movement and raised money to obtain weapons and research locations in the Caribbean which could be used as a base for attacks on Cuba.
 In 1961, he married Irma Santos, his highschool sweetheart from Santiago.
 Mas Canosa also worked as a broadcaster at Radio Swan, a CIA anti Castro propaganda station, under the tutelage of David Atlee Phillips.
 Through his connections with RECE, Mas Canosa met Ignacio Iglesias and Hector Torres and joined their telephone cable company Iglesias & Torres in 1968.

 In 1971, he acquired the firm for $50,000 and translated the former name into the English form Church & Tower.
 The organization would go on to become the foundation of a telecommunications empire and multinational corporation MasTec.
 Mr. Mas would become one of the wealthiest Hispanic businessmen in the United States, with a net worth of over $100 million at the time of his death.
 In 1981, Mas Canosa and Raul Masvidal established the non-profit Cuban American National Foundation (CANF).
 Throughout his leadership of the organization, Canosa and CANF held immense influence over the U.S policy with Cuba.
 Congressman Robert Torricelli credited Mas Canosa with aiding him in the design of the 1994 Cuban Democracy Act and the Helms-Burton Act.